LIVING IN LINEN

 One of the things I admire about Haley is her commitment to ethics and sustainability.
 Every piece is intentionally designed, cut, and sewn in-house and constructed out of responsibly-sourced materials.
 When she first started Only Child in 2015, Haley relied solely on deadstock fabrics sourced from an LA-based supplier.
 Being mindful that this approach can be unpredictable in terms of quantity and quality, she started branching out to other vendors that make natural fibers and sustainable textiles, so she can continue to create quality clothing while reducing waste and having a positive impact on the environment.
 Only Child is just another great example of how we can take simple steps to shift the clothing industry for the better.

-Big thanks to Haley for sponsoring this post!
+Big thanks to Haley for partnering on this post!
 As always, all opinions are my own.